robb/robb.swift/Posts/2019-11-30-a-peel-off-animation.md

 <details>
     <summary>Why not use a displacement map?</summary>

-I experimented with [the sparsely documented displacement material][displacement], but I had seen some odd artifacts where the vertices would not interpolate smoothly during the animation.
+    I experimented with <a href="https://developer.apple.com/documentation/scenekit/scnmaterial/2867516-displacement">the sparsely documented displacement material</a>, but I had seen some odd artifacts where the vertices would not interpolate smoothly during the animation.
 I also found it slightly easier to update the vertices in a shader modifier rather than first writing the gradient into an intermediary texture every time.
 At that point, using the same approach for the reflection seemed conceptually simpler, too.
     That said, you might want to reconsider the approach in this article and investigate displacement maps on your own app.
 </details>

 ### Adding the Highlight